cashbee-team/budgea_client/docs/AdministrationApi.md

 api_instance = BudgeaClient::AdministrationApi.new

 opts = {
-  search: "search_example" # String | limit the results to keys matching the given value }
+  search: 'search_example' # String | limit the results to keys matching the given value }

 begin